Unicorn: Reasoning about Configurable System Performance through the lens of Causality

-\paragraph{Stage-IV: Update Causal Performance Model} At each iteration, \ourapproach measures the configuration that is determined by Phase-III and updates the causal performance model (CPM) incrementally.
-Since the causal model uses limited observational data, there may be a discrepancy between the underlying performance model and the learned CPM, note that this issue exist in all domains using data-driven models, including causal reasoning~\cite{pearl2009causality}.
-The more accurate the causal graph, the more accurate the proposed intervention will be~\cite{spirtes2000causation,ogarrio2016hybrid, glymour2019review,colombo2012learning,colombo2014order}.
-Figure~\ref{fig:acc_shd_iter} shows an example of an iterative decrease of structural hamming distance (SHD)~\cite{norouzi2012hamming} between the learned causal model and (approximate) ground truth causal model.
-Therefore, in case our repairs do not fix the faults, we update the observational data with this new configuration and repeat the process.
+\paragraph{Stage IV: Update Causal Performance Model.} At each iteration, \ourapproach measures the configuration that is determined in the previous stage and updates the causal performance model incrementally (shown in~\fig{causal_model_update}).
+Since the causal model uses limited observational data, there may be a discrepancy between the underlying performance model and the learned causal performance model, note that this issue exists in all domains using data-driven models, including causal reasoning~\cite{pearl2009causality}.
+The more accurate the causal graph, the more accurate the proposed intervention will be~\cite{spirtes2000causation,ogarrio2016hybrid, glymour2019review,colombo2012learning,colombo2014order}. \fig{incremental_update} (a) shows an example of an iterative decrease of hamming distance~\cite{norouzi2012hamming} between the learned causal model and (approximate) ground truth causal model. \fig{incremental_update} (b), \ref{fig:incremental_update} (c), and \ref{fig:incremental_update} (d) shows the iterative behavior of \ourapproach while debugging a multi-objective performance fault.
+In case our repairs do not fix the faults, we update the observational data with this new configuration and repeat the process.
 Over time, the estimations of causal effects will become more accurate.
 We terminate the incremental learning once we achieve the desired performance.

-The reason behind this initial sampling is to learn an initial causal model and given that our sampling budget is limited, we maximize the information in the causal model iteratively following a Bayesian approach where at iteration $t$ the current causal model is considered as prior and given the new sample it gets updated.

-\paragraph{Stage-V: Estimate Performance Queries} At this stage, given the learned causal performance model, \ourapproach's inference engine estimates the user-specified queries using the mathematics of causal reasoning--do-calculus.
+\paragraph{Stage V: Estimate Performance Queries.} At this stage, given the learned causal performance model, \ourapproach's inference engine estimates the user-specified queries using the mathematics of causal reasoning--do-calculus.
 Specifically, the causal inference engine provides a quantitative estimate for the identifiable queries on the current causal model and may return some queries as unidentifiable.
-It also determines what assumptions or new measurements are required to answer the ``unanswerable`` questions, so, the user can decide to incorporate these new assumptions by defining more constraints or increase the sampling budgets.
+It also determines what assumptions or new measurements are required to answer the ``unanswerable`` questions, so, the user can decide to incorporate these new assumptions by defining more constraints or increasing the sampling budgets.